geological-survey-of-queensland/geological-properties-database/README.md

 The Geological Survey of Queensland is creating a new Geological Properties database as the single source of truth for historical and new data.
 You may see it referred to as "GeoProperties" or simply "GeoProps".

 ### Objectives of the Geological Properties Database
-* Replace the existing Surface Geology functionality in the MERLIN system.
-* Replace the Cores and Cuttings functionality in MERLIN.
-* Replace the Mineral Occurrences functionality in MERLIN.
-* Replace the Aerial Geophysics functionality in GEM.
-* Replace the Seismic Survey functionality in GEM.
-* Capture the primary Geochemical data recorded in the Explorer3 system.
-* Provide a repository for new data created by the department.
-* Provide a repository for new data submitted to the department.
+GeoProps streamlined several disparate legacy databases within the Queensland Government by coalscecing them into a single system.
+It provides a repository for new and legacy data and metadata submitted to the Department.
+It acts as a point-of-truth for much of the georesource data and metadata generated within Queensland.

 ## Geological properties data model
 <p align="center">